 Bear Bells

 A few bear tips I have learned.
 Never run!
 Then you become a game.
 Bears are very playful.
-Chasing you down and batting you around is a not so fun game for you but big fun for them.
+Chasing you down and batting you around is a not-so-fun game for you but big fun for them.
 Just because they are big does not mean they are not fast!
-They can move pretty quick.
+They can move pretty quickly.
 You want to stand as tall as you can and make yourself as big as you can.
 Make a lot of noise, yelling, ringing those bells hard, they can be scared off.
-One person that came into to train our people on bear safety even said it is a good idea to take a large green garbage bag with you and if an encounter a bear pull it out and spread it in front of you to give you a bigger look.

-In all the places I have been I have never had a problem with a bear.
-Give them space, let them know you are there and respect their home knowing you are the visitor and both you and the bears can enjoy the intense beauty the deep forest has to offer.
+In all the places I have been, I have never had a problem with a bear.
+Give them space, let them know you are there and respect their home, knowing you are the visitor and both you and the bears can enjoy the intense beauty the deep forest has to offer.

 Thanks for coming along on my Chipmunk Adventure.